m-a-h-e/m-a-h-e.github.io/machine_learning_fields.md

 ## Semi-Supervised Learning

-learning the underlying principal feature distribution and generating new but similar data
+>Learning the underlying principal feature distribution and generating new but similar data.

 #### Generative Models